What Is a Hacker? And How Can You Protect Yourself?

 7 types of hackers

-Here’s a list of some of the most common types of hackers around today.
+Here's a breakdown of the most common types.

 How does hacking work?

-Hackers use various tactics to accomplish their objectives.
-Below, we detail some of the most common hacking strategies.
+Hackers use a variety of tactics to accomplish their objectives.
+Below are some of the most common hacking strategies.

 • Phishing: Phishing attacks are a common form of hacking that involves sending fraudulent emails or other messages while pretending to be someone else in order to obtain information.
 These phishing scams might look like emails or text messages from legitimate companies, but they’re actually from scammers looking to obtain your personal information.